timbeaudet/knowledge_base/faq/today.md

-# Today is 2020-01-17
+# Today is 2020-01-18

 ## Objectives for the day:

-- Add Randomize Y rotation tool for subtle differences into Track Builder.
-- Build tracks, or find other things in Track Builder that need doing.
-- Attempt to solve the Turtle Brains keys stuck down after play test??
+- Creating and polishing more levels for Turbo Boom! to create fun gameplay scenarios!

 # Purpose

-- Make it easier to edit tracks.
+- Making a fun gam